Yay, you’re 12 weeks pregnant!

-You might also rediscover your sex drive returns now you’re entering your second trimester.
+Over the next few weeks, you might discover your sex drive is returning now you’re entering your second trimester.

 Just bear in mind your cervix is quite sensitive during pregnancy.

-It’s not unusual to see some spotting or even light bleeding after sex.
+It’s not unusual for pregnant women to see some spotting or even light bleeding after sex.

-This happens because pregnancy hormones make the cervix softer and more likely to bleed.
+This happens because pregnancy hormones make the cervix softer, and also very vascular, making it more likely to bleed during pregnancy.